How To Design Blue and White Kitchens That Look Inviting

 Beautiful cottage kitchen with aqua cabinets, breakfast bar island, white marble top counters and window seat bench

-This small kitchen has a clean and fresh look, which gives a spring-like relaxing vibe.
+This inviting coastal style kitchen has a clean and fresh look, which gives a spring-like relaxing vibe.
 The classic paneled cabinets are given a new look by painting it with a matte blue grass color, giving it a slightly minty green tone.
 The color complements the white marble countertop, the rustic oak floors, and black wrought iron pieces.

 Cabinets with chrome handles with accent built in cabinet in blue gray color